-This procedure performs the following tasks for each data mining model:
+This procedure performs the following tasks for each model:

-- Refreshes the source materialized views for the data mining model based on the latest data from oadm_sys schema. - Trains each data mining model on the new training data. - Applies each data mining model onto the new apply data set. - To manually re-create only one data mining model, you can call the corresponding oadm_sys.pkg_oadm_mining.create_procedure.

-For example, to re-create the Customer Life Time Value regression data mining model, call the following procedure.
+- 1. Refreshes the mining source materialized views based on the latest data from ocdm_sys schema. - 2.
+Trains each model on the new training data. - 3.
+Applies each model onto the new apply data set. - To manually re-create only one mining model, you can call the corresponding procedure.
+For example, to re-create the churn SVM model, you can call the following procedure.